 - Be sure to check payload on the shorter motorhomes to make sure that you have enough carrying capacity to take with you what you want

-- Bed can be a little challenging to make up.
+- The bed can be a little challenging to make up.

 A great family option with two single bunk beds in the rear and a dropdown in the front over the lounge.
 You can put the kids to bed and enjoy some time in the lounge/dining playing cards or drinking wine.
 The double bed drops down electronically from over the lounge.